NICK1309/NICK1309/README.md

 ### Glad to see you here!
-I’m a  second year computer engineering student and I am from Dhule Maharashtra itself.
+I’m a third year computer engineering student and I am from Dhule Maharashtra itself.
 I am skilled with C/C++ , JAVA ,HTML ,CSS , JAVASCRIPT ,PYTHON ,PHP ,

 <br/>